FindSunDay/DES-Able/README.md

 # How to run the file locally.

+*For **Iteration 3** and iteration 2.*
     1. Download 'Iterations' folder.

-- *For **Iteration 3** and iteration 2.*
-    2. Go to prefer iteration folder; 'iteration2' or **'iteration3'** .
+    2. Go to prefer iteration folder; 'iteration2' or **'iteration3'**.
     3. Access the 'DES-Normal' folder and open 'index.html' file to start the website with normal version.
 In case, a color blind version is preferred instead go to 'DES-Colorblind' folder and open 'index.html'.

       Itertaion2 website: https://des-able.ml/iteration2/vic/DES-Normal/index.html

-- *For iteration 1 website*
+*For iteration 1 website*
-    2. Download 'Iterations' folder.
+    1. Download 'Iterations' folder.
-    3. Go to 'DES-Normal' folder and open 'index.html' file to start the website with normal version.
+    2. Go to 'DES-Normal' folder and open 'index.html' file to start the website with normal version.

       Iteration 1 website: http://www.des-able.ml/iteration1/DES-Normal